mobile app bar

 Jon Gruden, One Buc Palace

-Jon Gruden had a very successful run with the Tampa Bay Buccaneers as their head coach.
-He’s in the team’s Ring of Honor as the franchise’s winningest coach with a 57-55 record over seven seasons.
-He was also the youngest coach to ever win a Super Bowl, capturing the title with them in 2002 at just 39 years old.
+Jon Gruden’s successful run with the Tampa Bay Buccaneers as their head coach led him into the team’s Ring of Honor as the franchise’s winningest coach.
+With a 57-55 record over seven seasons from 2002 to 2008, he became the youngest coach ever to win a Super Bowl, capturing the title with the Bucs in 2002 at just 39 years old.

-Another memorable moment from his tenure with the Bucs came when Gruden helped facilitate the team’s move to a new practice facility.
-In fact, the coach literally operated a JCB to help demolish what used to be the Tampa Bay mall.
+Another memorable moment from his tenure came when Gruden helped facilitate the Bucs’ move to a new practice facility in 2008.
+The coach literally operated a JCB to help demolish what had been the Tampa Bay mall.

 At the time, the Buccaneers’ practice situation was dreadful.
 “We used to be in a trailer park, remember that?”
 Gruden asked Barber, a former corner for Tampa Bay.

 Barber then recalled that the facility was also next to the Tampa Bay International Airport.
-So, they’d be inhaling jet fumes all day while running live plays in practice.
-It didn’t sound particularly healthy for the players.
+So, they were inhaling jet fumes all day while running live plays in practice.
+It wasn’t particularly healthy for the players.
+Gruden recalled the scene.

-The One Buc Palace was a $32 million project when all was said and done, and spans over 137,000 square feet.
+The One Buc Palace was a $32 million project and spans over 137,000 square feet.
 There’s an iconic 55-foot-tall football entryway that seamlessly blends in with the overall structure.
 It’s a sight that Gruden and his team got to walk through countless times while going to work.

-However, with the project being done in 2008, the practice facility could probably use an update.
+However, with the project now 17 years old, the practice facility could probably use an update.
 In an anonymous survey in 2023, given to players asking them to rank facilities, the Bucs came in at 26th.
-Not exactly the most stellar score.
+Not exactly a great score.

-Regardless, it’s a beautiful building that Gruden was at ground zero for during its inception.
-It’s a great image to look back on, perfectly capturing the intensity the legendary coach carried throughout his career.
+Regardless, it’s a beautiful building.
+And Gruden was at ground zero during its inception.
+That JCB moment is a great image to look back on, for it perfectly captures the intensity the legendary coach carried in his career.
 Gruden wants a new practice facility?
-He’ll demolish a building and build one himself!
+He’ll demolish a building and build one himself.

 Post Edited By:Samnur Reza